An Order Relation between Eigenvalues and Symplectic Eigenvalues of a Class of Infinite-Dimensional Operators: Examples

-These are the covariance operators associated with quantum gaussian states on a Hilbert space; see \cite{bvtcrs01} for a helpful characterization.
-The symplectic spectrum of the covariance operator forms a complete invariant for Gaussian states.
-Also, any two Gaussian states with the same symplectic spectrum are conjugate to each other through a Gaussian symmetry \cite{bvtcrs01}.
+The Gaussian covariance operators are the covariance operators associated with quantum Gaussian states on a Hilbert space; see \cite{bvtcrs01} for a helpful characterization.
+The symplectic spectrum of the covariance operator forms a complete invariant for Gaussian states as any two Gaussian states with the same symplectic spectrum conjugate with each other through a Gaussian symmetry \cite{bvtcrs01}.